Summer Law Intern Program - Conditions of Employment

 Does the Department apply veterans’ preference eligibility to SLIP hiring?

 Yes.
-Applicants who will intern prior to law school graduation will be hired pursuant to the regulations applicable to the "Pathways Intern Program," 5 CFR Part 362.
-When hiring applicants to intern prior to law school graduation, components must account for preference eligible applicants before selecting non-preference eligible applicants.
+Applicants who will intern prior to law school graduation (SLIP-Pathways) will be hired pursuant to the regulations applicable to the "Pathways Intern Program," 5 CFR Part 362.
+With SLIP, components must account for preference eligible applicants before selecting non-preference eligible applicants.
 Click here for additional information on the Department's Veteran Recruitment.

-If I am notified of selection for consideration for employment or contacted for an interview, what are my next steps?
+If I am selected for an interview, what are my next steps?

-If you are notified that you were selected for consideration for employment for the SLIP, or a component has contacted you for an interview, please review the Component Contacts and Pre-Interview Submissions and comply with the instructions for the selecting component.
+If selected for an interview, please review the Component Contacts and Pre-Interview Submissions and comply with the instructions for the selecting component.
 Questions regarding submissions or interviews should be directed to the appropriate component contacts.

 There is no set schedule for offers of employment for the SLIP.
-The majority of offers will be made from mid-November through December.
-The offer process occasionally extends into January.
+Many offers will be made from late October through November, but the offer process occasionally extends into January.

 How much time do I have to respond if I receive an offer?